By Julie Brickman, Spalding School of Writing Fiction Faculty

 Years ago, when I was writing my first novel, I got into a new relationship.
 For the first few weeks, it colonized my mind and I parsed every word, gesture and intuition for meaning.
 One night, deep in dreamland, I got a phone call.
 It was Kendra Quillan, my protagonist.
 “Where are you?” she said, and hung up.

-By Katy Yocom, Spalding MFA Associate Director
+By Katy Yocom, Spalding School of Writing Associate Director

 By Roy Hoffman, Spalding MFA Fiction and Creative Nonfiction Faculty